CytoidCommunity/Cytoid-wiki/docs/en/charting/cytoid/packing.md

 ![Filled in metadata](./_sources_packing.md/8.png)

-Click *Create level.json*, repeat the zipping steps (have mentioned before), and done!
+Click *Create level.json*, repeat the zipping steps (have mentioned before), and finish!

 ::: tip INFORMATION
 We used Wanderer Zariq's *You're the Miserable* as an example for this article.
 Try it [here](https://cytoid.io/levels/wz.yatm).